karmaniverous/blog/collections/_posts/2024-11-17-using-whatsapp-desktop-with-multiple-accounts.md

 You're welcome. 😎

-I'm not a Mac user, but I bet there's a similar solution for macOS.
-If you know what it is, please share it in the comments!
+I'm not a Mac user, but **I bet there's a similar solution for MacOS.** If you know what it is, please share it in the comments!
 {: .notice--info}